-The Total Pension Liability (TPL) at the end of the measurement year, June 30, 2018, is measured as of a valuation date of July 1, 2017 and projected to June 30, 2018.
-The TPL and service cost were calculated using the Entry Age Normal Cost Method as prescribed by GASB 67.
+The Total Pension Liability (TPL) at the end of the measurement year, June 30, 2020, is measured as of a valuation date of July 1, 2019 and projected to June 30, 2020.
+The TPL was calculated using the Entry Age Normal Cost Method as prescribed by GASB 67.

-There were no significant events during the projection period of which we are aware.
-Because the TPL shown in the prior report was measured as of June 30, 2016 and projected to June 30, 2017, it will not match the amounts measured as of July 1, 2017 that are shown in this exhibit.
+During the measurement year there were changes in the assumptions.
+There were no other significant events during the projection period of which we are aware.
+Because the TPL shown in the prior report was measured as of June 30, 2018 and projected to June 30, 2019, it will not match the amounts measured as of July 1, 2019 that are shown in this exhibit.